-There are some key implications emerging from this theoretical work for practitioners of ICT.
-Firstly, while no technology is ever completely politically neutral [67][68], ICT4D projects can be placed on a continuum of "directional control".
-At one end there are projects and programmes which focus on providing people with access to a technology which is recognised as multi-purpose, like some telecentre projects.
-On the other end of the continuum are projects and programmes which carry a much more of intentions, for example narrow set training microentrepreneurs to use a specific e-procurement system in order to "train them" to operate in a more competitive market environment under a specific set of rules [67].
+There are some key implications emerging from this work for practitioners of ICT and development.
+Firstly, while no technology is ever completely politically neutral (Lessig, 2000), ICT4D projects can be placed on a continuum of 'directional control'.
+At one end, there are projects and programmes which focus on providing people with access to a technology which is recognised as multi-purpose, like some telecentre projects.
+On the other end of the continuum are projects and programmes which carry a much more narrow set of intentions, for example teaching microentrepreneurs to use a specific e-procurement system in order to 'train them' to operate in a more competitive market environment under a specific set of rules (Kleine, 2009).
 The further down the directional control continuum a particular project and programme is located, the more risk there is that the intended outcomes of an ICT4D project diverge from the capabilities, or desired outcomes individuals in the so-called target group would choose.
 Thus, the more directional control is involved in the project or programme, the more participation of the set of individuals who are the intended group will be needed to reduce this gap.
 This would include conceptualising the development process as open-ended and the so-called target group as individuals empowered to choose the lives they themselves value.
 Participatory project design and participatory monitoring and evaluation techniques would be most appropriate.
+Important decisions will have to be made in each case whether it should be individuals' or groups' views, or both, leading the evaluation.

 Secondly, there are some macro-methodologies which reflect the ethos of giving people the power to choose.
-Voucher schemes are a good pragmatic way to monitor, in a heavily supply-driven development field such as ICT4D, what products (hardware, software etc), services (trainings, computer repair, communication etc) and content (economic, social, political, cultural etc) people would, after considering their options, actually choose.
+Well-designed voucher schemes can be a good pragmatic way to monitor, in a heavily supply-driven development field such as ICT4D, what products (hardware, software, etc), services (training, computer repair, communication, etc) and content (economic, social, political, cultural, etc) people would, after considering their options, actually choose.
 From the field of participatory urban planning come methodologies for participatory budget design, where communities get to debate and decide which of their desired outcomes to prioritise and pursue.
-This is a practical and democratic way to aggregate individual capabilities in order to enable collective decision making, and could also be used for ICT4D.
+This is a practical and democratic way to aggregate individual capabilities in order to enable collective decision-making, and could also be used for ICT4D.